 Dr. Rhoton is the past president of the Arizona Trauma Therapy Network (2010-2012).
 He is a Diplomate of the American Academy of Experts in Traumatic Stress and collaborates and consults with several Arizona community behavioral health agencies to fine tune their understanding of trauma.
 Dr. Rhoton serves on the Arizona Department of Health Services Trauma Informed Care (TIC) task-force as a community member.
 He is a gubernatorial appointee to the Arizona Board of Behavioral Health Examiners and Governor’s Office of Youth, Faith and Family.

 J. Eric Gentry, PhD, LMHC, DAAETS, FAAETS, CCTP, is an internationally recognized leader in the study and treatment of traumatic stress and compassion fatigue.
-His Ph.D. is from Florida State University where he studied with Professor Charles Figley–a pioneer in these two fields.
-In 1997, he co-developed the Accelerated Recovery Program (ARP) for Compassion Fatigue - the world's only evidence-based treatment protocol for compassion fatigue.
+His PhD is from Florida State University where he studied with Professor Charles Figley – a pioneer of these two fields.
+In 1997, he co-developed the Accelerated Recovery Program (ARP) for compassion fatigue – the world’s only evidence-based treatment protocol for compassion fatigue.
 In 1998, he introduced the Certified Compassion Fatigue Specialist Training and Compassion Fatigue Prevention & Resiliency Training.
 These two trainings have demonstrated treatment effectiveness for the symptoms of compassion fatigue, and he published these effects in several journals.
 He has trained over 100,000 health professionals over the past 20 years.

 Financial: Dr. J. Eric Gentry maintains a private practice.
 He is the owner and President of Forward-Facing Institute, LLC., the CEO of Compassion Unlimited, and the co-director of Community Crisis Support Team.
 Dr. Gentry has employment relationships with the University of South Florida State, the Florida State University, the Florida Center for Theological Studies, the Argosy University, and the Webster University.
-He receives a speaking honorarium from Hirose & Associates.
 Dr. Gentry is a consultant and receives compensation.
 He is a published author and receives royalties.
 He receives a speaking honorarium, book royalties, and recording royalties from PESI, Inc. He has no relevant financial relationships with ineligible organizations.

 Non-financial: Dr. J. Eric Gentry is a member of the American Counseling Association, the American Academy of Experts in Traumatic Stress, and others.
 For a complete list, please contact firstname.lastname@example.org.